Blood Sugar and Your Health: What You Should Know

 How Blood Sugar Imbalances Occur

-Sometimes the body loses its inherent ability to regulate blood sugar levels, which usually range from
+Sometimes the body loses its inherent ability to regulate blood sugar levels, which usually range from 70 to 100

 milligrams per deciliter (mg/dL).
 Most cases of high blood sugar point to diabetes.